 While it might seem like I’ve talked about a ton of spots to visit within the Strong Musem of Play in Rochester, I’m honestly just scratching the surface.
 There’s so much to do here that you’ll definitely want to plan at least a half-day at this spot, though a full day would be even better if you want to explore all of the exhibits, especially if you have younger kids.

 And while it might sound like this is a glowing review, I really had very little bad to say about my visit here.
 In fact, the only quibble that I had is that a few of the attractions (the butterfly garden, pinball machines, and carousel among others) had an additional cost.
 For the price, it would have been nice for them to be included.

 Otherwise, however, I was nothing but blown away with the Strong Museum of Play in Rochester, NY.
-If you are visiting the Finger Lakes with children, this should absolutely be on your list of places to visit.
+If you are visiting the Finger Lakes with children or looking for the best things to do in Rochester, this should absolutely be on your list of places to visit.

 Note: My visit to the Strong Museum of Play was hosted by the site.
 However, the opinions expressed are my own.